Lost: The Supreme Court declined to take the case, leaving in place the Tenth Circuit’s ruling in favor of the FTC.

 Jim flatly denies the FTC’s allegations, but because the court froze his and his company’s assets, he had no way to pay legal costs to defend himself or his company.
 Faced with enormous fines and potential criminal charges, Jim was essentially forced into a settlement in which he denied wrongdoing but agreed to pay more than $13 million in restitution and disgorgement.
 Jim liquidated the business’ assets and his personal retirement accounts, but the judgment remains unsatisfied.
 Thus, he still has the FTC’s hammer hanging over him.

-With PLF’s help, Jim is now seeking to unwind the FTC’s illegal settlement, so that he can finally defend himself from the agency’s unfounded accusations.
-In January of 2023, a district court found in favor of the FTC in Elite IT’s case.
+With PLF’s help, Jim sought to unwind the FTC’s illegal settlement, so that he can finally defend himself from the agency’s unfounded accusations.
+In response to PLF’s arguments—that the FTC’s $13 million penalty was precluded under the Supreme Court’s decision in AMG Capital—the FTC claimed that the penalty was awarded under both Section 13(b) and Section 19.
+The FTC’s argument was not only false (the penalty was imposed pursuant to Section 13(b) only); it was irrelevant because Section 19 precludes punitive awards.
+But in January of 2023, a district court found in favor of the FTC in Elite IT’s case.
 And in January of 2024, the Tenth Circuit affirmed the district court’s ruling and subsequently denied a request for en banc rehearing.
+In May 2024, Jim appealed the case to the Supreme Court.
+Unfortunately, the Court declined to hear the case.

 What’s At Stake?